algorandfoundation/algokit-utils-py/docs/html/_sources/capabilities/app-deploy.md.txt

 ALGOKIT_DEPLOYER:j{name:"MyApp",version:"1.0",updatable:true,deletable:false}
 ```

 > NOTE: Starting from v3.0.0, AlgoKit Utils no longer automatically increments the contract version by default.
-It is end user's responsibility to explicitly manage versioning of their smart contracts (if desired).
+It is the user's responsibility to explicitly manage versioning of their smart contracts (if desired).

 ## Lookup deployed apps by name